thoilene/Predicting-Response-to-Starbucks-Offers/README.md

 The answers to these questions could help the company in various ways.
 By avoiding sending offers to users who are less likely to respond, the company could save advertising costs.
 This would also allow the company to work more efficiently by targeting those people who are more likely to respond to certain offers.

 # Files in the Repository

+This repository contains basically a Jupyter notebook and a subfolder for data:
 - Starbucks_Capstone_notebook.ipynb: Jupyter notebook containing the code and all steps of the project including business understanding, data understanding, data preparation, model building, model evaluation and conclusion.
 - /data (subfolder for data files):
   - portfolio.json: offer data (offer type, rewards, duration, etc...)